 Need some help with payroll forms?

-Homebase payroll is the perfect solution.
-Your timesheets instantly convert into hours and wages.
-When you run payroll, Homebase calculates taxes and paychecks, sends direct deposits to your team, and automatically pays and files your payroll taxes.
+When you run payroll with Homebase, our platform will automatically calculate taxes and paychecks, send direct deposits to your team, and pay and file your payroll taxes for you.
 Plus, your employees get on-demand access to their pay stubs, W-2s, and 1099s in the Homebase app.